hud9925/Silver-Carp-Population-Model/README.md

 ## Acknowledgments

-- Government of Canada for providing open access to crucial environmental data.
+- Government of Canada for providing open access to water quality data.

 ## Contact

-For any additional questions or feedback, please contact [dan.hu@mail.utoronto.ca] or open an issue in this repository.
+For any questions and/or feedback, send me an email here: [dan.hu@mail.utoronto.ca]